Informatik-HS-KL/BEGGEL-SP-Map-Matcher-WS19/readme.md

 In this selection are base parameters like overpass_url etc.
 2. HIGHWAY_CARS Selection
 In this selection you can choose the loaded street types for vehicles.
-By Default all street types will loaded.
+By Default all street types will be loaded.
-More information over the street types you can find [here](https://wiki.openstreetmap.org/wiki/Key:highway#Special_road_types)
+More information about the street types you can find [here](https://wiki.openstreetmap.org/wiki/Key:highway#Special_road_types)

 ## Models
 The following paragraph discusses the data model in the Map Service

 ### Nodes
-Nodes are a reflection of the nodes of Overpass.
+Nodes are a depict of the nodes of Overpass.
-They have an ID consisting of a Lvl 12 Geohash and the Node Id from Overpass Node.
+They have an ID consisting of a Lvl 12 Geohash and the Node Id from osm Node.
 There are 2 types of Nodes:
 one indicates the street shape and the other is an intersection.
 You can recognize them by the fact that crossings have links and shapes have parent links.